Investment Funds in Jersey

 Categories of Funds

-Private investment funds (whether in corporate form or as a special purpose unit trust) can be tailored for a single individual, for a strictly limited number of investors or structured as a closely held joint venture investment vehicle.
-These Private Funds will require very little regulatory supervision and can be formed very quickly.
-Private investment funds are usually established to meet the requirements of a single investor or a corporate group (up to a maximum of 15 investors).
-The fund's constitutional and offering documents will usually state that there is a specific restriction on the nature of the investor.
+Private investment funds are usually established to meet the requirements of a single investor or a corporate group.
+However, such a corporate group may not be more than 50 investors (before the recent reform the maximum was 15 investors).
+The fund’s constitutional and offering documents will usually state that there is a specific restriction on the nature of the investor.
 Thereafter little more is required than the disclosure of the beneficial ownership to the JFSC.
 Hence the fund may be structured to suit particular needs or circumstances.

-Where a promoter seeks to make a number of “offers” to potential investors to invest in a proposed structure, there will be additional regulation by the JFSC.
-“COBO Only Funds” are those where the number of such offers is less than 50 and where the fund is not listed.
+Where a promoter seeks to make a number of “offers” to potential investors to invest in a proposed structure, there will be additional regulation by the JFSC, albeit the regulatory burden is very slight.
+Those potential investors must be ‘professional’ investors and/or if the investors investment is at least £250,000.

 Exemptions are available under the Financial Services (Jersey) Law whereby flexibility in the regulation and appointment of service providers can be achieved.
 These exemptions are normally dependent on the investors being considered professional investors, or if the minimum investment per investor is £250,000 or more, and where all investors have acknowledged a prescribed investment warning.